Gynaecology

 How does a Hoodectomy work?

-A hoodectomy works by carefully cutting away the excess tissue of the clitoral hood which is draped over the clitoris.
+A hoodectomy involves removing the excess tissue of the clitoral hood which is draped over the clitoris.
 The procedure is sometimes carried out as part of a labiaplasty (labia reduction).
-There are different hoodectomy techniques that we use here at the Cadogan Clinic.
+There are two hoodectomy techniques that we perform at Cadogan Clinic depending on your concerns and the results you are hoping for:

-As the name suggests, this method of clitoral hoodectomy sees the excess tissue cut away from either side of the clitoris.
-During this procedure, the surgeon will take great care to avoid the nerve endings in this most delicate of areas in order to maintain the sensitivity of the clitoris.
+This method of hoodectomy involves excess tissue being cut away from either side of the clitoris.
+Your surgeon will ensure to avoid the nerve endings in order to maintain the sensitivity of the clitoris.

-In this method, the surgeon will make incisions running parallel to the clitoris before cutting away the redundant folds of the clitoral hood.
-Once again this procedure will be carried out with great care so as not to damage the nerve endings in the area.
+The surgeon will make small incisions running parallel to the clitoris, followed by cutting away the redundant folds of tissue within the clitoral hood.
+Again, your surgeon will ensure to preserve the nerve endings in the clitoral area in order to maintain the sensitivity.

 Hoodectomy Surgeons